 Waste Heat Recovery Units (WHRU) recover heat from Gas Turbines or Diesel Engines by heating up a liquid heating medium.
 The equipment is widely used on offshore oil and gas installations to cover the various heat demand in the process.
 Techouse is a world leading supplier of WHRUs for the offshore industry.

-Techouse tailors-makes our WHRUs to our client’s specifications and choice of gas turbines, to meet the required heat demands and adapt the layout to the space available.
+Techouse designs and delivers of WHRUs to our client’s specifications and choice of gas turbines, to meet the required heat demands and adapt the layout to the space available.

 Our units are designed to withstand accelerations and blast loads potentially imposed on the units as well as the marine corrosive environment found offshore.